cloudops/cloudmc-standard-kb/en/basic-concepts/main-cloud.ca-entities.md

 ---
-title: "Main cloud.ca entities"
+title: "Main Hypertec Cloud entities"
 slug: main-cloud.ca-entities
 ---

-cloud.ca has a powerful user and resource model, providing multi-tenant enterprise-level features for connecting a variety of different services.
-The following is a list of the main entities that provide functionality and security in cloud.ca.
+Hypertec Cloud has a powerful user and resource model, providing multi-tenant enterprise-level features for connecting a variety of different services.
+The following is a list of the main entities that provide functionality and security in Hypertec Cloud.

-### cloud.ca entities
+### Hypertec Cloud entities

 - **Organization:** A grouping of related end-users and resources.
 An organization may contain sub-organizations.